Marcos-OLiveiraVO/Github-Search/README.md

 The API will Search all client requests to the appropriate GitHub endpoint.

+and will return determinates infors about the users, user details and user repositories.

 ## :rocket:Installation
 To run the repositorie it's necessary clone the same.